MathisJANKOVIC/Calculateur-automatique-Python/README.md

 - Python (optionnal on Windows)

 ## Configuration
-If you are on Windows you can simply run `equation_solver.exe` otherwise follow those instructions :
+If you are on Windows you can simply run `Equation Solver.exe` otherwise follow those instructions :

 - Download and extract the zip or clone the project
 - Navigate into a terminal to the project folder